 By Nelson Beckford, The Cleveland Foundation

 Think about curb cuts for a minute.
-Fifty years ago, wheelchair users and activists found it difficult to navigate city streets because of the sharp sidewalk drop-offs making it impossible to travel city blocks without assistance.
+Fifty years ago, wheelchair users found it difficult to navigate city streets because of the sharp sidewalk drop-offs making it impossible to travel city blocks without assistance.
 Well organized advocacy and lobbying led to solutions such as curb cuts, ramps alongside staircases, elevators with reachable buttons, and accessible bathrooms.
 These interventions improved wheelchair accessibility while further expanding benefits to individuals with strollers and delivery people.
 The benefits pie didn’t shrink.